hlandau/tftp2httpd/README.md

   3. Run as root with "uid" and "gid" set in the configuration file.
 The daemon will drop privileges and chroot automatically after binding.

-If you pass `-service.daemon=1`, the daemon will close stdin/stdout/stderr and setsid if possible.
+If you pass `--service.daemon`, the daemon will close stdin/stdout/stderr and setsid if possible.
 The daemon does not currently fork due to limitations with Go.

 tftp2httpd will log to syslog when daemonized using the `daemon` facility.